 It doesn’t look like I could reenter the membership if I wanted to.
 It says the offer is expired at the bottom of this page.
 And I can’t find another page talking about enrolling in the Lifebook membership.
 So, I feel like it’s only going to be available to graduating students for a while.

-What I’m Doing Instead Of The Lifebook Membership
+What I Was Doing Instead Of The Lifebook Membership